3. Functions

 3.1.3.
 Count

-function evaluates a selection of cells and counts how many of those cells contain numeric values.
+The count function evaluates a selection of cells and counts how many of those cells contain numeric values.

-have forms just like the functions sum
+count, max, and min have forms just like the functions sum and average.

 =count(value1,value2,...)